mariuslohoho/mariuslohoho/README.md

 ## Hi there 👋

+For commissions: Receipt of payment of a 50% deposit activates our agreement.
+The remainder is to be settled within 24 hours of mailing

 <!--
 **mariuslohoho/mariuslohoho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.